-Scars are by definition permanent, but certain treatments can narrow, fade and otherwise reduce the appearance of severe or unattractive scarring, which is especially helpful in areas of cosmetic importance such as the face and hands.
-There are many surgical methods of scar revision, only some of which may be appropriate for a particular type of scar or its location.
-These include surgical excision, skin grafts, and flap surgery.
-The best procedure for each patient will vary depending on the location and severity of the scar, as well as the age, overall health and extent of revision desired by the patient.
+Scars are by definition permanent, but certain treatments can narrow, fade and otherwise reduce the appearance of severe or unattractive scarring.
+Dr. Epstein does not perform surgery for scar revision, however, we do offer microneedling and other treatments to improve scarring.
+The best procedure for each patient will vary depending on the location and severity of the scar, as well as the age, overall health, and extent of revision desired by the patient.

-Surface Treatments - Many cosmetic procedures, such as microdermabrasion, chemical peels and skin bleaching can effectively improve the appearance of discolorations and mild surface irregularities by gently removing the top layers of skin and rejuvenating the underlying layers for a restored appearance.
+Many cosmetic procedures, such as microneedling, microdermabrasion, chemical peels, and skin bleaching can effectively improve the appearance of discolorations and mild surface irregularities by gently removing the top layers of skin and rejuvenating the underlying layers for a restored appearance.
 Multiple treatments may be needed in order to achieve noticeable results.

-Laser Treatments - Similar to surface treatments, laser treatments gently remove the damaged layers of skin to reveal new, restored skin underneath, while also stimulating collagen production for further gradual improvements.
-The precise technology used during laser treatments ensures that only damaged tissue is treated, while healthy surrounding tissue remains intact.
+Similar to surface treatments, laser treatments gently remove the damaged layers of skin to reveal new, restored skin underneath, while also stimulating collagen production for further gradual improvements.
+The precise technology used during laser treatments ensures that only damaged tissue is treated, while the healthy surrounding tissue remains intact.

 The effectiveness of scar reduction depends on a number of factors, including the nature of the injury, the body’s healing mechanism, the size and depth of the wound, and the thickness and color of the skin.